WILLIAM

 obvious one.
 The appointment being the sole act of the president, must be

-thing to be performed by him.
+performed by him.

 Should the commission, instead of